 What is mentioned above is the minimum distance.
 Any distance above this will not adversely affect the airflow of the fan.
 So it is totally acceptable to use extended down-rods to hang a fan much lower in outdoor spaces with high ceilings.
 However, for every 2-inch reduction from the aforementioned minimum distance (8 inches), the airflow from the fan will reduce as much as 25 percentage.
 That means a fan with a 4000 CFM rating will only move 3000 CFM of air if installed only 6 inches away from the ceiling.
 As you can see, this reduction in airflow is enormous.
 This is the reason why flush-mounted fans do not move as much air as standard fans.

 Some outdoor spaces have vaulted or angled ceilings.
 When you install a ceiling fan on an angled ceiling, its blades are closer to the ceiling than the fan’s center.
 This proximity depends on the slope of the roof and the height of the fan’s downrod.

 Let’s consider how air flows for a ceiling fan installed on an angled ceiling.
 In most cases, only one side of the fan is close to the ceiling, so the airflow gets obstructed there.
 However, the other sides of the fan have ample room to let air move.
 Therefore, an angled ceiling provides enough room for airflow even though one side of the fan is very close to the ceiling.

-So how far away should a fan be from a vaulted or an angle ceiling?
-There is no minimum distance, the only thing to make sure is that the fan blades shouldn’t touch the ceiling when running.
+So how far away should a fan be from a vaulted or an angled ceiling?
+There is no minimum distance; the only thing to make sure of is that the ceiling fan blades shouldn’t touch the ceiling when running.